-David Letterman is 69, and resides in New York with his wife Regina, and twelve-year-old son Harry.
+He resides in New York with his wife Regina, and son Harry.

 Joshua Jackson stars alongside Dominic West, Ruth Wilson, and Maura Tierney in the Golden Globe award-winning television series “The Affair” on Showtime, which will return for a third season.
 He will soon be seen in the independent film Sky which premiered at this year’s Toronto Film Festival.
 He previously starred on FOX’s hit show “Fringe” created by J.J.
 Abrams.
 Recent feature film roles include starring roles opposite Rebecca Hall, Bruce Willis, and Catherine Zeta Jones in Lay the Favorite for director Stephen Frears and Inescapable opposite Marisa Tomei.
 In 2010, Jackson received the 2010 Best Actor Genie Award for his starring role in the Canadian Independent feature film One Week.

 Jackson was seen as part of the ensemble cast of the critically acclaimed film Bobby for director Emilio Estevez and starred in the psychological thriller Shutter for 20th Century Fox/New Regency which was shot on location in Tokyo.
 Additionally, Jackson enjoyed a successful run on London’s West End starring in A Life in the Theatre alongside Patrick Stewart.
 The acclaimed comedy was written by the Pulitzer Prize and Olivier Award winning, and Oscar nominated David Mamet.